11 Best Day Trips from Krakow, Poland

 It may not have the clout of Krakow with travellers, but the tongue-twisting town of Częstochowa (chen-stoh-hoh-vah) is hardly an offbeat destination either.

-Every year millions of visitors from Poland and around the world pile onto Częstochowa to visit the Jasna Gora Monastery.
+Every year, millions of visitors from Poland and around the world pile onto Częstochowa to visit the Jasna Gora Monastery.
 The monastery was founded by Pauline Monks in the late 14th century.
 It houses the Black Madonna, an icon of the Virgin Mary.
-The icon is not only a Polish national treasure but revered by Roman Catholics worldwide.
+The icon is not only a Polish national treasure but is revered by Roman Catholics worldwide.

 Jasna Gora Monastery in Czestochowa, Poland